siloa/siloa.github.io/_posts/2020-9-1-Recent Achievements.md

 layout: post
 title: Recent Achievements
 ---
-I was honored to recieve "Outstanding Teaching Assistant Award" by the Geosciences Department at UT Dallas
+I was honored to recieve "Outstanding Teaching Assistant Award" in 2022 and 2023 by the Geosciences Department at UT Dallas.

 ![TA Award](/images/TA Award 2022.jpg)